TIYDC/newline_hw/README.md

 # NewlineHw

-Is a tool to rapidly clone and setup projects in a standard format, this is primarily used to improving the speed to review homework turned in in a bootcamp like setting.
+Is a tool to rapidly clone and setup projects in a standard format, this is primarily used to improving the speed to review homework turned in during a bootcamp setting.

 ## Installation